enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

 time-based, cycle-based (a cycle is a top-grid timestep), and, for cosmology simulations, redshift-based.
 There is also a shortened output format intended for visualization (movie format).
-Please have a look at :ref:`ControllingDataOutput` for more information.
+Please have a look at :ref:`controlling_data_output` for more information.

 ``dtDataDump`` (external)
     The time interval, in code units, between time-based outputs.
 A